 If you’ve been afraid of chemical peels for most of your life, there’s really no way we could blame you.
 The treatment combines two of the scariest words possible when it comes to skincare (chemical and peel?
 Yikes!), and we’ve seen some pretty gnarly examples of chemical peels gone wrong.

-For instance, there was that time when The Real Housewives of New Jersey’s Melissa Gorga was enjoying time in the outdoors , and, well, it did not end well.
-Oh, and let’s not forget in The Real Housewives of New York City when Ramona Singer was just trying to have a good time in Mexico while dealing with her own post-chemical peel mishap — except as Sonja Morgan put it, “her face is like a pizza pie with no cheese.”
-(Relive that incredible RHONY moment by pressing play on the video above.) of
+For instance, there was that time when The Real Housewives of New Jersey’s Melissa Gorga was enjoying time in the outdoors following her own chemical peel, and, well, it did not end well.
+Oh, and let’s not forget in Season 9 of The Real Housewives of New York City when Ramona Singer was just trying to have a good time in Mexico while dealing with her own post-chemical peel mishap — except as Sonja Morgan put it, “her face is like a pizza pie with no cheese.”
+(Relive that incredible RHONY moment by pressing play on the video above.)